iot-gmbh/backend-json-model/README.md

 For the deployed application, the secrets have to be provided differently:

 - The Azure DevOps secret is provided as a "User-Provided Variable" on the deployed service.
 Get the token by generating a new token with "READ" authorization for Issues.
 - The MS-Graph token needs to be entered for the destination "MicrosoftGraphIOTGmbH" (see mta.yaml) within the BTP-UI after the app has been deployed for the first time.
-Get the token by
+Get the token by creating tokens for the registered app (see the following linked blogpost).

 The Azure DevOps integration was inspired by [this blog post by Robert Ejipe](https://blogs.sap.com/2020/10/12/consuming-microsoft-365-api-in-the-cloud-application-programming-cap-model/).
 We are using [his library](https://github.com/sapmentors/cds-scp-api) for connecting to MS Graph.